 Tricia at Hodgepodge:

-50+ Free Art Lessons at Hodgepodge – We love pastels.
+100+ Free Art Tutorials for All Ages – We love pastels.
 Nana has taught us to appreciate how beautiful and easy it is to use them.
 We even keep them close so we can use them for our nature journal entries.
 I’ve had a few questions about what pastels our children use and where to purchase them.
 So, I went to the expert – Nana!
 Below is a suggested list of resources.
 And further down is our list of chalk pastel and acrylic lessons.

-Art Curriculum for All Ages – (including the newest Winter Olympics art for all ages!)
+You ARE an Artist Art Curriculum for All Ages – (including the newest Art in Space!)
 “This is one of THE best art programs that I’ve seen for making art fun and so simple, and helping each child experience the joy of creating something new.” ~Amanda Bennett

 Art for All Ages – 10 Days of Tutorials and Tips – Here at Hodgepodge, we are on a mission to share just how easy and fun chalk pastel art is!
 We welcome you to this 10 day series of Art for All Ages: Tips and Tutorials.
 Nana (Lucia Hames) and I will be sharing all sorts of free tutorials, art techniques and encouragement.
 What we share here you can use for all your children – and your fellow adults alike!